 Eye Movement Integration (EMI)

 Do you experience flashbacks from a troubling event in your life where it is as if the experience is happening right now?
 You may find some release from using this method.
 I'm sure you have heard of EMDR (Eye Movement Desensitisation and Reprocessing).
 EMI is a similar but more holistic treatment form for working with trauma, from mild to severe trauma.
-Both treatment forms are helpful, however, EMI can be more effective and comprehensive.
+Both treatment forms are helpful, however.

 How does EMI work?